NissyHavilah/NYC_airbnb_data_analysis-using-Python/README.md

-## Analysing New York City Airbnb Data.
+## Analyzing New York City Airbnb Data.

 New York City is the largest city in the United States, with a population of approximately 8.5 million people spread across five boroughs: Manhattan, Brooklyn, Queens, the Bronx, and Staten Island.
 It is a global hub for culture, finance, entertainment, and tourism, drawing millions of visitors each year.